Sarkaru Vaari Paata: Reception

-Critical response

-Sarkaru Vaari Paata received mixed reviews from critics with praise for the performance of Mahesh Babu.
+Sarkaru Vaari Paata received mixed reviews from critics.
+The direction, screenplay, editing, and pace in second half has been criticized but Babu's and Samuthirakani's performances, Thaman's songs, action sequences, first half, and storyline were received praises.

 Balakrishna Ganeshan of The News Minute gave the film a rating of 3/5 stars and wrote "It is great to see Mahesh Babu shedding his macho image and wooing a woman in the film.
 Mahesh is a delight to watch in these scenes.
 His comic timing and dialogue delivery are on point".
 Neeshita Nyayapati of The Times of India gave the film a rating of 2.5/5 stars and wrote "Sarkaru Vaari Paata remains a half-baked commercial drama you can sit through mostly due to Mahesh and Keerthy performances".
 Janani K of India Today gave the film a rating of 2.5/5 stars and wrote "Sarkaru Vaari Paata could have been a solid commercial entertainer dealing with a relevant topic.
 However, Parasuram Petla’s efforts fall short".
 Arvind V of Pinkvilla gave the film a rating of 2.5/5 stars and wrote "The film is watchable as long as it is watchable.
 The first half, despite the not-so-amusing rom-com track, works to an extent".

 Calling it a "misfire", Manoj Kumar R of The Indian Express gave the film a rating of 2/5 stars.
 Sankeertana Varma of Firstpost gave the film a rating of 2/5 stars and wrote "Sarkaru Vaari Paata reeks of simplistic snobbery associated with any film naive enough to pretend that it can solve a systemic issue in less than thirty minutes as its hero is strong and handsome".
 Haricharan Pudipeddi of the Hindustan Times stated "Mahesh Babu offers something fresh in his latest film.
 If only Keerty Suresh could say the same.
 Sangeetha Devi Dundoo of The Hindu stated "This Mahesh Babu, Keerthy Suresh film gets weighed down by an overdrawn later half".
-Murali Krishna CH of Cinema Express gave the film a rating of 3.5/5 stars and wrote "Overall, Sarkaru Vaari Paata has many flaws and there’s no doubt about it.
-But it benefits from Mahesh Babu’s lovable performance, which makes one overlook so many of its problems."
+Murali Krishna CH of Cinema Express gave the film a rating of 2.5/5 stars and wrote "Overall, Sarkaru Vaari Paata has many flaws and there’s no doubt about it.
+But it benefits from Mahesh Babu’s lovable performance, which makes one overlook so many of its problems.".